 Aside from making, installing and maintaining boilers, your work also involves building and fixing air pollution equipment, water treatment facilities, blast furnaces, storage and process tanks and smokestacks.
 In some cases, you may be asked to set up and maintain dam pipes that channel water to and from hydroelectric power generation turbines.
 You may also fit fireboxes with heat-resistant materials like refractory brick.
 The work of boilermakers also encompasses the cleaning of vats using cleaning solvents and scrapers.

 Work as a boilermaker is physically demanding.
 It requires physical strength and stamina because they have to carry heavy plates and other components of vats and boilers to the designated assembly area.
 You also need to be able to stand on your feet for long periods as installation and maintenance can take a lot of time.
-Moreover, you should not be claustrophobic nor should you be afraid of heights as the work can involve being in confined spaces or be located several stories above ground level.
+You should not be claustrophobic nor should you be afraid of heights as the work can involve being in confined spaces or be located several stories above ground level.

 Why Become A Boilermaker